 Frequently asked questions about our Research Study of Tongue Pace Maker System (The Hypoglossal Nerve Stimulator) in children ages 10 to 21 with Down Syndrome and Severe Obstructive Sleep ApneaWho is eligible?

 Children with Down syndrome, ages 10-21, who have had a adenoidectomy and tonsillectomy but who still have severe sleep apnea and who cannot tolerate CPAP therapy.What are the exclusionary factors?

 Children who are obese to the point where they may not benefit from the stimulator or children with extremely severe sleep apnea which is beyond what the device so far seems to be able to help.

 Yes, you can participate, and we will help as much as we can on a case by case basis.
-There are 4 other centers who are also enrolling children into this study which may be more helpful to some:
+There are four other centers who are also enrolling children into this study which may be more convenient to some prospective participants:

 Absolutely.
 Please contact Vanessa de Guzman (email@example.com) and she can help to arrange this.